-Effective surge protection occurs with a layered approach for protection.
+Effective surge protection occurs with a layered approach for maximum protection.

 The first layer is Type 1.

 These devices are installed at the homes metering equipment.
-These are the first line of defence for protection of surges coming from outside the home, such as lightning, spikes from the power company, surges from damaged power lines.
+These are the first line of defense for protection from 20% of surges coming from outside the home, such as lightning, spikes from the power company, and surges from damaged power lines.

 The second layer is Type 2.

-Type 2 whole house surge protector is installed on the main branch circuit panel or panels.
-Type 2’s are installed on the load side of the main service entrance and primarily provide protection from internally generated power surges.
+A Type 2 whole house surge protector is installed on the main branch circuit panel or panels.
+Type 2’s are installed on the load side of the main service entrance and primarily provide protection from 80% of internally generated power surges.

 The third layer is Type 3.

-This category provides point of use surge protection and is most commonly known as power strips.
-Surge protection receptacles are an effective way to protect appliances such as refrigerators, washing machines… appliances that can not accommodate a power strip.
-They suppress the lower level voltage spikes that can be damaging to more sensitive electronics like your computer, audio component, televisions and other household appliances.
+This category provides point of use surge protection and are most commonly known as power strips.
+They discharge the lower level voltage spikes that can be damaging to more sensitive electronics like your computer, audio component, televisions and other household appliances.
+Surge protection receptacles are an effective way to protect appliances such as refrigerators, washing machines… appliances that cannot accommodate a power strip.